Great Fire of 1873

 The Great Fire of 1873 was a major fire which swept through the downtown of Portland, Oregon on August 2, 1873, destroying twenty-two blocks on the west side of the Willamette River, including along Yamhill and Morrison Streets.
-A mix of mansions, tenements, and commercial property were destroyed.
+A mix of mansions, tenements, and commercial property was destroyed.
 Many businesses were not insured, and many others were only partially insured.

 Timeline

-At 4:20 am on morning of August 2, 1873, a fire started on First Street near Taylor, at the Hurgren & Shindler furniture store.
+At 4:20 am on the morning of August 2, 1873, a fire started on First Street near Taylor, at the Hurgren & Shindler furniture store.
 Fueled by the oils and varnishes in the store, the fire burned hot and spread rapidly.
 By 4:40 am, just twenty minutes after its start, the fire had spread a block and the nearby Metropolitan Hotel was a complete loss.
 The Portland volunteer fire department responded along with fire companies from Salem, Vancouver, and Oregon City.
 Salem's fire company came 52 miles by train within 57 minutes.
 When the Salem department arrived seven blocks had been consumed but they were able to stop the northern progress of the fire.
 The wind, however, spread the fire in all other directions and soon twelve blocks were engulfed in flames and the city water supply was failing.
 As the other departments arrived there were only a total of 7 engines to contend with a fire half a mile long and a quarter of a mile wide.
 As fast as the fire could be suppressed in one direction, it would break it in another.
 The fire finally stopped on its own due to lack of material to burn.